ORF regional studios: Styria (St)

 The regional studio Styria also houses the Radio Steiermark and the editorial office for the web portal steiermark.orf.at.
 This web portal offers an internet stream of Radio Steiermark and the news Steiermark heute and Zeit im Bild.
 These are available up to 3 weeks after the initial broadcast.

 The "Audience studio", which is suitable for public television and radio productions, also acts as a venue of congress, and so makes the regional studio to an open house.
 The "Funkhausgalarie" offers various art exhibitions in regular intervals.
 The ORF Steiermark also hosts readings and concerts.

-Tyrol
+Tyrol (T)

 The regional studio for Tyrol is located on the Rennweg 14 in Innsbruck.
 The regional director is Helmut Krieghofer.

 The broadcasting studio and office in Bolzano is located on the Werner-von-Siemens-Straße 19 in Bolzano, sharing the same building with the RAS headquarters.
-This is the only headquarters in outside Austria.
+This is the only headquarters outside Austria.

 The ORF Tirol produces the television news Tirol Heute daily and Südtirol Heute on weekdays.
 Since 2021, the former is broadcast from Innsbruck and the latter from Bolzano.
 Until March, 2021, the reports for Südtirol Heute were produced in the ORF office in Bolzano and the news was broadcast through Innsbruck.
 The regional studio in Tyrol also broadcasts the live folk music show Mei liabste Weis with Franz Posch, which gets broadcasts three times a year from different venues in Austria.